-If you believe you have been discriminated against on the basis of your sexual orientation, you might benefit from a consultation with a discrimination attorney at Zipin, Amster & Greenberg.
+If you believe you have been discriminated against based on your sexual orientation or gender identity, you might benefit from a consultation with an attorney at Zipin, Amster & Greenberg.